sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

     </tr>
 </table>

-After select the partition file, we have more choice in this page.
-We just need `boot2`, `firmware` and  `d0fw` these optitions.
+After selecting the partition file, we have more choice in this page.
+We just need `boot2`, `firmware` and  `d0fw` these options.

 <img src="./../../../../zh/maix/m1s/other/assets/start/firmware_choose.png" alt="firmware_choose" style="transform:rotate(0deg);">

-In the picture abuve, `boot2` is never changed, and it's in this dictionary: `BLDevCube\chips\bl808\builtin_imgs\boot2_isp_bl808_v6.4_rc6`, under where the path if this burning application is. `firmware` is the firmware file for E907 cpre, and `d0fw` is C906 core file, the previous [Burn with u-disk](#burn-with-u-disk) operation can also burn firmware for this core.
+In the picture above, `boot2` stays the same, and it's in this dictionary: `BLDevCube\chips\bl808\builtin_imgs\boot2_isp_bl808_v6.4_rc6`, under where the path if this burning application is. `firmware` is the firmware file for E907 core, and `d0fw` is C906 core file, the previous [Burn with u-disk](#burn-with-u-disk) operation can also burn firmware for this core.

 The firmware file for E907 or C906 can be gotten by compiling [M1s_dock example](https://gitee.com/sipeed/M1s_BL808_example).